Asthenozoospermia: DNA fragmentation

 Sperm DNA fragmentation level is higher in men with sperm motility defects (asthenozoospermia) than in men with oligozoospermia or teratozoospermia.
 Among men with asthenozoospermia, 31% were found to have high levels of DNA fragmentation.
 As reviewed by Wright et al., high levels of DNA fragmentation have been shown to be a robust indicator of male infertility.

-Asthenozoospermia and DHA
+DHA

 In 2015, Eslamian et al. found a correlation between the composition of the sperm lipid membrane and the odds of having asthenozoospermia.
 The sperm that have more polyunsaturated fatty acids, such as docosahexaenoic acid (DHA) shown better fertility results.

 DHA (docosahexaenoic acid) is an acid formed by six double bonds which allows the fluidity of the membrane, necessary for the fusion with the ovule.

 Studies in mice have shown that DHA is essential for acrosome reaction and a DHA deficiency results in abnormal sperm morphology, loss of motility and infertility; which can be restored by dietary DHA supplementation.

 Furthermore, the supplementation with DHA in humans has been reported to increase sperm motility.
 But also, DHA supplementation can protect spermatozoa against the damage caused by the cryopreservation process.